Colby Corino

-Colby Steven Corino (born August 28, 1996) is an American professional wrestler currently signed to WWE.
-Corino is best known for his time with Ring of Honor (ROH) and has wrestled for NWA as well as various independent promotions including PWF, PWX, CWF Mid-Atlantic Wrestling, DPW, and Catalyst Wrestling where he is the current Heavyweight champion.
-He is the son of former NWA World Heavyweight Champion and ECW World Heavyweight Champion, Steve Corino.
+Colby Steven Corino (born August 28, 1996) is an American professional wrestler performing for the National Wrestling Alliance (NWA), where he is a former NWA World Junior Heavyweight Champion, and also appears on the independent circuit.
+He is the son of former NWA Worlds Heavyweight Champion and ECW World Heavyweight Champion Steve Corino.

-Alongside Lance Lude and Rob Killjoy, he is a former member of The Ugly Ducklings stable.

 Professional wrestling career

+Early career (2014–2023)

 Corino signed a contract with Ring of Honor in 2014 and debuted soon after, joining The Decade and aligning himself with B. J. Whitmer, Jimmy Jacobs and Adam Page as their "young boy".
 The addition of Corino to The Decade caused friction between Whitmer and Jacobs, leading to a match between the two at Supercard of Honor IX, won by Whitmer in what would go on to be Jacobs' final match in Ring Of Honor.
-After Jacobs' departure, as part of the young boy storyline, Whitmer would regularly berate, embarrass and even attack Corino in front of his father, then-color commentator and former professional wrestler Steve Corino.
+After Jacobs' departure, as part of the "young boy" storyline, Whitmer would regularly berate, embarrass and even attack Corino in front of his father, then-color commentator and former professional wrestler Steve Corino.
 Whitmer disbanded the stable in 2016.

 In early 2016, Corino participated in the ROH Top Prospect Tournament.
 He competed in the first round on January 9, where he was eliminated by Punisher Martinez.

 On November 17, 2016, it was announced Corino would be joining the New Japan Pro-Wrestling Dojo to train as a young lion.

+Corino formed the "Ugly Ducklings" stable with Lance Lude and Rob Killjoy.
 Alongside his Ugly Duckling stablemates, Corino made a guest appearance in the TNA special Total Nonstop Deletion, as part of the Tag Team Apocalypto.
 He was quickly eliminated by Decay (Abyss and Crazzy Steve).

-WWE 2020, 2023–present
+WWE (2020)

-Colby appeared on the August 17, 2020 edition of WWE RAW Underground, losing to Erik of the Viking Raiders as well as the September 4 edition of 205 Live against Mansoor.
+Corino appeared on the August 17, 2020 edition of WWE RAW Underground, losing to Erik of the Viking Raiders as well as the September 4 edition of 205 Live against Mansoor.

-On February 18, 2023, it was reported that Colby had officially signed with WWE.
+Return to NWA (2023–present)

+Corino made his return to NWA at Crockett Cup night two, accompanied by Jamie Stanley, defeating Eric Jackson, Flip Gordon, Gaagz The Gymp, Jarron Fulton and Joe Alonzo to become the number one contender for the NWA World Junior Heavyweight Championship.
+On August 26 at night 1 of NWA 75th Anniversary Show, Corino won the NWA World Junior Heavyweight Championship. when he defeated Kerry Morton.
+On March 2, 2024 at Hard Times, Corino lost the NWA World Junior Heavyweight Championship to Joe Alonzo, ending his reign at 204 days.

+At Hard Times V on 22 March, Colby defeated Frank in the final of Jax Dane Memorial Tournament for a guaranteed shot at NWA World Title.
+Colby cashed in his shot and got involved in the World Title match between Thom Latimer and Rhino, making it a Triple Threat match.
+He and Rhino both were unsuccessful to defeat Latimer.